Connective tissue can be found in many different areas of your body, other than your hair, skin and nails, including:

 There are over 20 types of collagen, however type I and type III make up around 90% of collagen found in your body.
 Fish collagen, derived from the skin, scales or bones of fish, is almost exclusively derived from type I collagen.
 Bovine collagen, derived from cow hide, is derived from type I and III collagen.
 Both fish and bovine collagen are hydrolysed in the same manner to create collagen peptides, and both are well absorbed in your body.
 See more Collagen, Collagen Gold and Collagen Forte.

 Your body contains around 7g of silica, concentrated mainly in your skin, bones, hair, tendons and blood vessels.
 When you’re young, you naturally have higher levels of both collagen and silica, and this is reflected in your firm skin and flexible joints.
 Silica is required for the production of collagen, and as you age, both collagen and silica levels begin to decline.
 Silica supports connective tissue health including bones, hair, skin elasticity and structure, and nails.
-See more Silica Hair Solution.
+See more Silica Hair Skin & Nails.